stefanofa/awesome/README.md

 *   [fuma-nama/next-validate-link](https://github.com/fuma-nama/next-validate-link) - A tool that ensures all Markdown links in your Next.js, Astro, Nuxt app are valid and up-to-date. 🔗

 *   [luisfer/ubon](https://github.com/luisfer/ubon) - Peace of mind for vibe-coded apps

+*   [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.

 *   [nkzw-tech/expo-app-template](https://github.com/nkzw-tech/expo-app-template) - Modern, sensible defaults and fast Expo app template.